syncfusion-content/jsp-docs/jsp/PivotChart/Export.md

 {% endhighlight %}

-The below screenshot shows the control exported to Excel document showing its own format (Pivoting Chart).
+The following screenshot shows the control exported to an Excel document showing its own format (pivoting chart):

 ![](Export_images/Export_ExcelChartClient.png)

-## Exporting Customization
+## Exporting customization

-You can add title and description to the exporting document by using title and description property obtained in the "beforeExport" event.
+You can add the title and description to the exporting document by using the title and description property obtained in the "beforeExport" event.

-N> Title and description cannot be added to image formats.
+N> The title and description cannot be added to image formats.

 {% highlight html %}